fanoframework/fanoframework.github.io/working-with-application/index.md

 ## FastCGI Application

-To create web application that support FastCGI protocol, inherit from `TBaseSimpleFastCGIWebApplication` or one of its descendant
+To create web application that support FastCGI protocol, inherit from `TBaseSimpleFastCGIWebApplication` or one of its descendant.
+Class with `Epoll` prefix name, use [Linux epoll API](http://man7.org/linux/man-pages/man7/epoll.7.html) that is designed to improve performance, but they are available on Linux only.

-- `TSimpleFastCGIWebApplication`.
+- `TSimpleFastCGIWebApplication` or `TEpollSimpleFastCGIWebApplication`.
 This is class that you need to inherit if you want to create FastCGI application which run independently and listen on TCP socket.
 See [fano-fastcgi](https://github.com/fanoframework/fano-fastcgi) example demo application.

-- `TSimpleUnixFastCGIWebApplication`.
+- `TSimpleUnixFastCGIWebApplication` or `TEpollSimpleUnixFastCGIWebApplication`.
 It is similar to class above but listen on unix domain socket file.
+See
-See [fano-fcgi-unix](https://github.com/fanoframework/fano-fcgi-unix) example demo application.
+[fano-fcgi-unix](https://github.com/fanoframework/fano-fcgi-unix) example demo application.

-- `TSimpleSockFastCGIWebApplication`.
+- `TSimpleSockFastCGIWebApplication` or `TEpollSimpleSockFastCGIWebApplication`.
 This is class that you need to inherit if you want to create FastCGI application which run and managed by web server, for example
  Apache with mod_fcgid module.
 See [fano-fcgid](https://github.com/fanoframework/fano-fcgid) example demo application.